 The new construction will transform into a 6,500 square foot simulation lab, included in a high-tech nursing wing.

 Faculty says it will enable students to get hands on experience before entering the workforce.

-While the school is excited for the upgrade, DeChamps says the change will impact health care throughout the Capital Region.
+While the school is excited for the upgrade, DesChamps says the change will impact health care throughout the Capital Region.

-"The more nurses that can be educated [and] will remain in this community is a very important asset," said DeChamps.
+"The more nurses that can be educated [and] will remain in this community is a very important asset," said DesChamps.

 The lab will be ready for classes in January, and the increased program enrollment will begin in Fall 2019.